"I just wondered whether I could make the teensiest interruption, Minerva?"

 - 28: "Dolores Jane Umbridge (High Inquisitor) has replaced Albus Dumbledore as Head of Hogwarts School of Witchcraft and Wizardry."
 (OP28)

 - 29 (planned, may not have been passed): "You filthy little beasts would never have dropped Stink Pellets if you'd known I [Filch] had it in my power to whip you raw, would you now?
 Nobody would have thought of throwing Fanged Frisbees down the corridors if I could've strung you up by the ankles in my office, would they?
-But when Educational Decree number 29 comes in, Potter, I'll be allowed to do them things..."
+But when Educational Decree Number Twenty Nine comes in, Potter, I'll be allowed to do them things..."
 (OP28)

 The Inquisitorial Squad was a group of students that Umbridge hand-picked to be her spies and enforcers (OP28).
-Members were apparently all from Slytherin and included Draco, Crabbe, Goyle, Warrington, Montague, Pansy Parkinson, Millicent Bulstrode, and an unidentified sixth year girl.
+Members were apparently all from Slytherin and included Draco, Crabbe, Goyle, Montague (OP28), Warrington, Pansy Parkinson (OP30), Millicent Bulstrode, and an unidentified sixth year Slytherin girl (OP32).

-When the D.A. was caught at practice, Dumbledore took the blame and left the school, and Umbridge became the Headmistress.
-By this time, however, the students and staff had begun to fight back and Umbridge found herself facing a low level mutiny, led joyfully by Fred and George Weasley.
+When the D.A. was caught, Dumbledore took the blame and left the school, and Umbridge became the Headmistress.
+By this time, however, the students and staff had begun to fight back and Umbridge found herself facing a low level mutiny, led joyfully by the Weasley twins and Peeves (OP28, OP29).
 The more she cracked down, the more the rebellion took hold and flourished.
-In the end, Umbridge’s battle with the students took her into the Forest where she was carried off by Centaurs (OP33).
+In the end, Umbridge’s battle with the students took her into the Forest where she was carried off by centaurs (OP33).
 She left Hogwarts castle in disgrace some days later, chased by Peeves along with hoards of cheering students (OP38).

 Allegiances ("What Cornelius doesn't know won't hurt him")

 Umbridge appears to be doing Cornelius Fudge's bidding and seems to worship him sycophantically, keeping a framed photograph of him on her desk; however, she later boasts about sending Dementors to Little Whinging without Fudge's knowledge and almost illegally uses the Cruciatus Curse on Harry ("what Cornelius doesn't know won't hurt him") (OP32).
 According to Draco, Umbridge is very close to Lucius Malfoy (OP17).
 When she was made Headmistress she went to great lengths to gain Argus Filch's allegiance and loyalty (OP28).

 Muggle-born repression and finally, justice

 Umbridge returned to the Ministry from her stint at Hogwarts "shaken but unrepentant"; the chaos of Voldemort's return meant that she faced no retribution for her actions during the previous year as new Minister Rufus Scrimgeour had many more pressing concerns (Pm).
 When the Death Eaters took over the Ministry, Umbridge found herself among like-minded people.
 She developed the policy of sending Muggle-born wizards to Azkaban and chaired the Muggle-born Registration Commission (DH13).
-Umbridge may have had worries that her own ancestral background would not stand up to scrutiny.
-She purchased the stolen Slytherin locket and passed it off as a Selwyn family heirloom (DH10, DH13).
+Umbridge may have had worries that her own ancestral background would not stand up to scrutiny, as she purchased the stolen Slytherin locket from Mundungus and passed it off as a Selwyn family heirloom (DH10, DH13).
 It's heavily implied that she personally authored the Ministry advice pamphlet on "Mudbloods and the Dangers They Pose to a Peaceful Pure-Blood Society", and she must have had connections to Death Eaters to acquire the magical eye of Mad-Eye Moody, which she stuck in her office door and used to spy on her employees (DH13).
 After the war, she was arrested and charged with crimes against Muggle-borns.
-She was convicted by the Wizengamot of imprisonment, torture and the deaths of several people, and sent to Azkaban (BLC).
+She was convicted by the Wizengamot of imprisonment, torture and the deaths of several people, and sent to Azkaban (BLC, Pm).

 Other canon notes and references